Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 What do you eat on the ketogenic diet?

-On a ketogenic diet you usually eat only 20g to 50g of carbohydrates per day.
-As an example, 50g of carbohydrate is equal to 2 slices of bread and a banana.
-Carbohydrates make up about 10% of your daily intake in a ketogenic diet.
+On a ketogenic diet, you usually eat only 20 to 50 grams (g) of carbohydrate per day.
+As an example, 50g of carbohydrate is equal to about 2 slices of bread and a banana.
+Carbohydrate makes up about 10% of your daily intake on a ketogenic diet.
 This means your body breaks down fat for energy and stays in a state of ketosis.

 What is a carbohydrate?